frittna/Crypto_Coin_Ticker/README.md

 temperature unit C or F and offset is set from SD-Config and not hardcoded anymore (because the M5-Stack is heating up itself it will never be accurate and has only limited expressiveness)

+ do not forget to update your sdconfig.cfg on SD-card too